-SP has a daughter, Ariel Muir Parker, who is now 27 and has stopped rebelling against outdoor activities.
-She studied astrophysics and has an aptitude for mathematics that seems to have skipped SP.
+SP has a daughter, Ariel Muir Parker, who is now in her 30 and enjoys getting out and doing trips – even with her dad!.
+She studied astrophysics, geology and GIS and has an aptitude for mathematics that seems to have skipped SP.

 You will not find SP sitting still unless he is drinking tea.
 SP’s spare time is spent climbing, skiing or traveling in the Sierra and other parts of the globe.
 Patagonia is his favorite part of the world to climb (perhaps hearkening to his roots of sitting in the rain waiting for fine weather).
 After scaring himself silly paragliding in the Owens Valley, SP has discovered adventuring on foot and packraft in the Alaskan Arctic and, closer to home, canyoneering in Death Valley.

 Favorite guided trips: